Oasis (South Korean TV series)

-Oasis (Korean: 오아시스) is an ongoing South Korean television series starring Jang Dong-yoon, Seol In-ah, and Choo Young-woo.
-It premiered on March 6, 2023, on KBS2, and airs every Monday and Tuesday at 21:50 (KST).
-It is also available for streaming on Viki and Wavve in selected regions.
+Oasis (Korean: 오아시스) is a 2023 South Korean television series starring Jang Dong-yoon, Seol In-ah, and Choo Young-woo.
+It aired on KBS2 from March 6 to April 25, 2023, every Monday and Tuesday at 21:50 (KST).
+It is also available for streaming on Wavve in South Korea, and on Viki in selected regions.

 Synopsis

 Set against the turbulent backdrop of South Korea from the 1980s to the 1990s, the series depicts the story of three young people who fight fiercely to protect their dreams, friendship, and their one and only first love.